RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ####Reflectron KR-14

 The Reflectron KR-14 is an intermediate-range interplanetary antenna.
 It can easily reach all the inner planets as well as Dres.
-Just like the Communotron-88, the KR-14 has a narrow cone and will have difficulty "seeing" communications satellites if pointed directly at Kerbin from too close a range.
+Like the Communotron-88, the KR-14 has a narrow cone and will have difficulty "seeing" communications satellites if pointed directly at Kerbin from too close a range.

 ![Picture of Reflectron KR-14](antenna_refl14.png)
 VAB Category: Science Parts